arnavguneta/1070CPSC/README.md

 `
 ./mainDriver tiger.ppm > img.ppm
 `

-You will be prompted with
+You will be prompted with:

 ```
 1. original image
 2. mirror image